 Jane has held executive and senior roles in the health system and local government leading developments in community, mental and public health.
 She is a registered dietitian and has substantial governance and operational experience.

-Currently Jane is in a leadership role for the Canterbury Clinical Network.
+Currently Jane is in a leadership role for the NZ Breastfeeding Alliance and Canterbury Clinical Network.
 She chairs the Board of Brackenridge Estate, is a Council member on the ARA Institute of Canterbury and a Trustee of the Ara Foundation.
 Jane is a member of the Health Practitioners Disciplinary Tribunal, Chartered Member of the NZ Institute of Directors and Associate Fellow of the NZ Institute of Management.

 2008 - Present